Lesser Peachtree Borer, Synanthedon pictipes

 Chemical control

-Foliar sprays are only effective when applied during egg hatch, which is best estimated with pheromone traps.
+Foliar sprays are only effective when applied during egg hatch since larvae are protected from insecticides once they become established under bark.
+The use of pheromone traps will help growers estimate the timing of egg hatch.
 Spraying should be done after the first moths are captured in traps.
 Sometimes multiple sprays may be warranted for older trees with cracking and sun scalded limbs since they are more susceptible to injury.

 References